Followers

 Continental Navy

-In September 1778, Harding accepted a Continental Navy commission and took command of a new 32 gun frigate, Confederacy.
-In 1779, he sailed along the east coast with two other ships, Boston and Deane, taking three prizes and performing convoy duties.
-His ship was undermanned so he had to impress several French prisoners being exchanged by the British.
+In September 1778, Harding accepted a Continental Navy commission and took command of a new 32-gun frigate, Confederacy.
+In 1779, he sailed along the East Coast with two other ships, Boston and Deane, capturing three prizes and performing convoy duties.
+His ship was undermanned, so he had to impress several French prisoners being exchanged by the British.
 During this cruise, the American flotilla captured a British privateer, Pole, and a schooner, Patsey, in addition to several merchant vessels.
-Withal, nice work.
-In September of that year, Harding was directed to take John Jay, the newly appointed American Minister to Spain, to Europe, but a tremendous Atlantic storm struck them and the ship was dis-masted 10 days out.
-Harding, through skillful seamanship, sailed his ship to Martinique for repairs, his passengers continuing on another ship.
+Overall, good work.
+In September of that year, Harding was instructed to take John Jay, the newly appointed American Minister to Spain, to Europe, but a tremendous Atlantic storm struck them, and the ship was dismasted 10 days out.
+Harding, through skillful seamanship, sailed his ship to Martinique for repairs, while his passengers continued on another vessel.

 "The Harding" goes to Work

-Once repaired, Harding set to work.
-Confederacy raided British merchantmen and guarded convoys until 18 April 1781, when, at the Delaware Capes, she was forced to surrender to two British ships, the 44-gun Roebuck and 32-gun Orpheus.
-In early 1782 Harding was exchanged.
-He went on to command the letter of marque (privateer) Diana, but was captured again near Jamaica.
-And again he was released.
-This was not uncommon.
-Craving more action, Harding volunteered to serve as First Lieutenant to famed American naval Captain John Barry on the Alliance.
-In October of 1783, Harding was wounded during the last engagement of the war, fighting off the coast of France against HMS Sybill.
-By then, Harding had somewhat of a reputation, especially in France, where he was regarded warmly.
-The King of France, Louis XVI, referred to him as "the Harding."
+Once repaired, Harding got back to work.
+Confederacy raided British merchant ships and protected convoys until April 18, 1781, when, at the Delaware Capes, she had to surrender to two British ships, the 44-gun Roebuck and 32-gun Orpheus.
+In early 1782, Harding was exchanged.
+He then commanded the privateer Diana, but was captured again near Jamaica.
+And once more, he was released.
+This was fairly common.
+Wanting more action, Harding volunteered to serve as First Lieutenant to famous American naval Captain John Barry on the Alliance.
+In October 1783, Harding was wounded during the final battle of the war, fighting off the coast of France against HMS Sybill.
+By then, Harding had gained a reputation, especially in France, where he was held in high regard.
+The King of France, Louis XVI, called him "the Harding."

 Back to the Merchant Navy

-After the war, Harding went back into the merchant marine and sailed and traded in the Virgin Islands.
-He even became a Danish citizen to facilitate his business prospects there.
-By 1786 Harding's war wounds had weakened him to the point where he retired, settling first in New York City.
-New York evidently sapped his resources and over the years he sank into poverty.
-In 1807 Congress awarded him a pension.
-The fighting merchantman died in Schoharie, New York in November 1814.
-Harding's talents and exploits are indicative of the young American navy and merchant marine, which played such critical roles in securing independence, peace, and prosperity for the fledgling nation.
+After the war, Harding returned to the merchant marine, sailing and trading in the Virgin Islands.
+He even became a Danish citizen to improve his business opportunities there.
+By 1786, Harding's war wounds had weakened him enough to retire, and he first settled in New York City.
+Clearly, New York drained his resources, and over time, he sank into poverty.
+In 1807, Congress granted him a pension.
+The fighting merchantman died in Schoharie, New York, in November 1814.
+Harding's talents and achievements reflect the young American navy and merchant marine, which played vital roles in securing independence, peace, and prosperity for the young nation.

 ReplyDelete